frederickbyte/portfolio/src/posts/blogroll.md

 💎 [Tomek Nieżurawski](https://tomekdev.com/) | A young but interesting blog.
 Tomek's post on search bars allowing typo is especially interesting.

-📚 [Dan Abramov](https://overreacted.io/) | Dan is a React developer who is well-versed in all things front-end.
+📚 [Dan Abramov](https://overreacted.io/) | Dan is a React developer who is well-versed in JavaScript.

 💡 [Victor Zhou](https://victorzhou.com/) | Victor primarily writes about machine learning and neural networks.
 He communicates these ideas and the mathematical theory behind them excellently.